Reformer Buying Guide

 Springs & Resistance

-4 or 5 springs of identical resistance
+Typically 4 or 5 springs with uniform resistance.

-Up to 6 springs of varying resistance.
+Up to 6 springs with diverse resistance options.

 gymfrog Product Page